Charlene Morett

-Charlene Frances "Char" Morett-Curtiss (born December 5, 1957) is a field hockey coach and former player from the United States, who was a member of the Women's National Team that won the bronze medal at the 1984 Summer Olympics in Los Angeles, California.
+Charlene Frances "Char" Morett-Curtiss (born December 5, 1957) is a field hockey coach, and former player from the United States.
+She was a member of the Women's National Team that won the bronze medal at the 1984 Summer Olympics in Los Angeles, California.

 Playing career

 Morett attended Lansdowne-Aldan High School, before applying to Pennsylvania State University to study physical education.
 A member of the Nittany Lions field hockey team under coach Gillian Rattray, she became the all-time leading scorer with 50 goals – a record which remained for 21 years.
 She is the only player from the program to have been selected three times for the All-American first team.
 Morett was also a member of the United States women's national field hockey team for the 1980 and 1984 Summer Olympics.
 Unable to compete in 1980 due to the US boycott of the Moscow games, she won a bronze medal with the team four years later in Los Angeles.